ReScience/ReScience-submission/article/article.md

 are slightly worse than announced in the original article.
 The results are presented in table @tbl:results.
 Since the convergence time and success rate are fairly sensible to the task's protocol, it is possible the differences come from undocumented changes in the experiment.
-Qualitative results such as the use of shaping strategy to obtain better performances are however confirmed by this replication.
+Qualitative results such as the use of shaping strategy to obtain better performances are confirmed by this replication.
 See also figures @fig:saccade and @fig:probabilistic for the replicated activity traces of figures 2D and 4C in the reference article.

 Task                     Success in [@rombouts:2015]   Success   Convergence in [@rombouts:2015]   Convergence